easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### kwant

-Kwant is a free (open source), powerful, and easy to use Python package for   numerical calculations on tight-binding models with a strong focus on quantum transport.
+Kwant is a free (open source), powerful, and simple to use Python package for   numerical calculations on tight-binding models with a strong focus on quantum transport.

 *homepage*: <https://kwant-project.org/>